brainsatplay/DOMElement/README.md

    //internal functions

    .attributeChangedCallback(name, old, val) //when an observed attribute is updated run this function.
-Arbitrary attributes can be defined in the html tag, if 'eval_' is attached you can even add custom functions that are available on the element.
+Arbitrary attributes can be defined in the html tag,
+   //if 'eval_' is attached you can even add custom functions that are available on the element.
 E.g. elm.custom() (e.g. eval_custom='console.log('hello world')').
-Any arbitrary attributes can be get/set at any time as well, they will set the same key:value pair on props for conditional rendering purposes in the template.
+   //Any arbitrary attributes can be get/set at any time as well, they will set the same key:value pair on props for conditional rendering purposes in the template.

    .connectedCallback() //runs when the element is connected to the DOM.